-This weekend marked my biggest cake triumph since winning “Most Inventive Use of Turnip in Baking” at the Cordwainers Garden Country Show back in 2013.
+Feast your eyes on my prize winning Victoria Sponge.
+This weekend marked my biggest cake triumph since being awarded “Most Inventive Use of Turnip in Baking” at the Cordwainers Garden Country Show back in 2013.

 (No really.
 I am not even making that up.)

 On Saturday it was the Hadleigh Show, which is a full on 1950s flashback agricultural show.

 It comes complete with assorted entries for best pig / cow / sheep / heavy horse, small children competing on Thelwell ponies, death defying stunts by a motorcyle display team and assorted stands where you can stock up on tractors and tweed jackets to your heart’s content.

 There is a Young Farmers Tug of War, a fun fair, an Australian with a sheep show and a string of single entendres, and I’m just gutted I missed the ferret display.
 The sun shines, the stewards wear suits with bowler hats and competition is rife inside the Flower Tent and Art Show.